vincent-backend/staticfile-cdn/content/apis/en.md

 lang: "en"
 banner:
   title: "Staticfile CDN API"
-  content: "Through the following API, you can easily obtain the basic information and file list of all front-end original vehicles accelerated by Staticfile CDN."
+  content: "Through the following API, you can easily obtain the basic information and file list of all front-end original libraries accelerated by Staticfile CDN."

 api:
   title: API